cheesoup/GRPH/_posts/2021-10-30-arbitrary-wavemorphing.md

 vimeoID: 640603019
 ---

-Most of my initial foray into C++ has been spent trying to adapt an oscillator algorithm I had implemented in PureData.
+Most of my initial foray into C++ has been spent trying to adapt an oscillator I had implemented in PureData.
 It's based on a sort of phase distortion algorithm by Scott "Acriel" Nordlund for PureData.
 It uses the trig identity ``f(x) = arcsin(sin(f(x)))`` to morph between a sine wave and an arbitrary waveform of the same periodic length.
 Here's a [desmos graph](https://www.desmos.com/calculator/b4ejbqju7m) of the algorithm.
 I've also included a video of the oscillator viewed through an oscilloscope below.

 {% include vimeo.html id=page.vimeoID %}

 The code below also implements the [polyBLEP](http://www.martin-finke.de/blog/articles/audio-plugins-018-polyblep-oscillator/) anti-aliasing technique.
 There are actually two anti-aliasing algorithms in use within the demo video, but I don't really want to focus on anti-aliasing just yet.
 I'll probably talk about it in another post.

 # oscillator::shape()
-{% highlight c++ linenos %}
+{% highlight c++ %}
 // Phase distortion between arbitrary waveforms
 // Stolen from here:
 // https://forum.pdpatchrepo.info/topic/6759/new-anti-aliasing-and-phase-distortion-abstractions